chrisant996/vscode-autotrim/README.md

-# AutoTrim: VS Code Extension
+# AutoTrim

 Trailing whitespace often exists after editing lines of code, deleting trailing words and so forth.
-This extension tracks lines that have changed during the editing session and removes trailing tabs and spaces from them they no longer have an active cursor.
+This VSCode extension tracks lines that have changed during the editing session and removes trailing tabs and spaces from them they no longer have an active cursor.

 ## Why Does It Matter?